Vivek-raj-gupta-2002/HackAI_Hack-230374/README.md

 - Ensure that your machine is connected to the internet for the API to function properly.

-- A python version of 3.8 or later is required.
+- A Python version of 3.8 or later is required.

-Follow these steps, and your project should run successfully, monitoring temperature based on your configured settings.

 ## API KEY
-To utilize the OpenWeatherMap API, you need to obtain an API key from [OpenWeatherMap](https://home.openweathermap.org/api_keys).
+To utilize the OpenWeatherMap API, you must obtain an API key from [OpenWeatherMap](https://home.openweathermap.org/api_keys).
 Once you have the API key, place it in the `.env` file as follows:

 Set the API KEY in the .env file as